 Jennifer is one of America’s most successful trial attorneys.
 She represents both plaintiffs and defendants in a broad range of high-stakes commercial litigation and white collar cases.
 Chambers USA ranks her among the top commercial litigators in the nation, quoting sources who call her “the consummate trial lawyer,” “an incredible cross-examiner,” and “widely regarded as one of the best trial lawyers in California.”
 She is a Fellow of the invitation-only American College of Trial Lawyers, considered to be among the highest honors a North American trial attorney can receive.
 Jennifer is also a 2018 inductee into the California Lawyers Association Trial Lawyer Hall of Fame, one of only 31 attorneys so honored throughout the years.
 Benchmark Litigation lists her as one of the “Top 100 Trial Attorneys in America” and among the “Top 20 Trial Lawyers in California,” calling her a “National Litigation Star.”
+In 2020, Super Lawyers ranked Jennifer #1 in Southern California.
 In three separate years, in starkly different subjects, Jennifer’s trial victories have led to California Lawyer Attorneys of the Year (CLAY) awards.

 Jennifer made a last-minute entrance as lead counsel for MGA Entertainment in the 2011 retrial of Mattel v.
 MGA, the epic doll battle popularly known as “Barbie v.
 Bratz.”
 Coming into the four-month jury trial just twelve days before jury selection, Jennifer captained MGA to a win Reuters called “an astonishing loss” for Mattel and the L.A.
 Times deemed “a stunning reversal of fortune” for MGA.
 The jury found Mattel had no rights to the Bratz doll line and awarded MGA $85 million in damages for theft of its own trade secrets, to which the judge added $85 million in punitive damages.
 (While the damages judgment was reversed on appeal, MGA’s $139 million attorneys’ fee award stands.)